Normal TSH Levels: What’s Normal & Why?

 Lifetime Risk of Thyroid Disorder

-Risk of thyroid problems in our life time
+Chart showing the risk of thyroid problems during a life time

 "Epidemiology of sub-types of hypothyroidism in Denmark" by Allan Carlé and others in European Journal of Endocrinology, vol. 154 (1), 2006.